basetta/basetta.github.com/source/_posts/2012-02-04-back-online.markdown

 ---

 It has been nearly four years since I last posted.
 Quite a lot.
-Anyhow, now I am back on online thanks to [Octopress](http://octopress.org/) and Github pages.
+Anyhow, now I am back online thanks to [Octopress](http://octopress.org/) and Github pages.

 I'll have more to do:

-* write a post catch up
+* write a catch up post
 * importing the old posts parked [here](http://ricettebimby.pupazzo.org) after my previous Django blog abandoned me.
 * personalized the Octopress default template.